intel/mlir-extensions/docs/rfcs/XeTileandXeGPUDialect.md

 ```
 `load_tile` need to be used together with the tile_mma.
 The VNNI layout is not exposed to tile dialect users.
 A lowering pass will add the VNNI transformation at the XeGPU dialect.

-store_tile stores a vector to memory.
+`store_tile` stores a vector to memory.
 Transpose and padding attributes are not supported.
 ```mlir
   XeTile.store_tile %tile_a  %vector_a  :
    vector <64x64xbf16> into tile<64x64xbf16>
 ```
-prefetch_tile prefetches the tile to cache.
+`prefetch_tile` prefetches the tile to cache.
 ```mlir
   XeTile.prefetch_tile %coop_tile:  tile<8x8xbf16>
 ```
-Tile_mma represents the matrix multiplication on 2D vectors.
+`tile_mma` represents the matrix multiplication on 2D vectors.
 The semantics can be represented by vector.contract, so tile_mma works more like a syntax sugar.
 This also means that the code can be lowered to vector.contract and mapped to HW without DPAS support nicely.
 ```mlir
   %vector_c = XeTile.tile_mma %vector_a, %vector_b, %vector_c   :
      vector <64x128xfloat>, vector <64x32xbf16>, vector<32x128xbf16>
 	   into vector <64x128xfloat>
 ```
-An tile_mma variant without vector_c initialization.
+A `tile_mma` variant without vector_c initialization.
 ```mlir
   %vector_c = XeTile.tile_mma %vector_a, %vector_b   :
      vector <64x32xbf16>, vector<32x128xbf16>
 	   into vector <64x128xfloat>
 ```
-Update_tile_offset updates tile with offset_x and offset_y, to move the current tile to a new position.
+`update_tile_offset` updates tile with offset_x and offset_y, to move the current tile to a new position.
 These offsets are relative offset to the current position and counted in the number of elements.
 Usually only one value is needed to update since the tile is only moving along the K dimension.
 Users should avoid initializing new tiles repeatedly.
 For best performance, the user should only initialize one tile as a base tile and update the tile offset to move to a new tile.
 ```mlir
   %tile_updated = XeTile.update_tile_offset %tile, %offset_x, offset_y :
 		tile<64x64xbf16>, index, index into tile <64x64xbf16>